andrejbauer/mathematics-and-computation/_posts/2012-11-08-how-to-implement-dependent-type-theory-i.md

 #### Parser: [`parser.mly`](https://github.com/andrejbauer/tt/blob/blog-part-I/parser.mly) and [`lexer.mll`](https://github.com/andrejbauer/tt/blob/blog-part-I/lexer.mll)

 You never ever want to write a parser with your bare hands.
 Insetad, you should use a [parser generator](http://en.wikipedia.org/wiki/Compiler-compiler).
 There are many, I used [menhir](http://gallium.inria.fr/~fpottier/menhir/).
-Parser generators can be a bit scary, but a good way to get started is to take someone else&#8217;s parser and fiddle with it.
+Parser generators can be a bit scary, but a good way to get started is to take someone else's parser and fiddle with it.

 #### Pretty printer: [`print.ml`](https://github.com/andrejbauer/tt/blob/blog-part-I/print.ml) and [`beautify.ml`](https://github.com/andrejbauer/tt/blob/blog-part-I/beautify.ml)